svyotov/aws-modernization-workshop/modules/containerize-application/readme.md

       && rm -rf $JBOSS_HOME/standalone/configuration/standalone_xml_history/ \
       && rm -rf $JBOSS_HOME/standalone/log/*

-Let’s now review the full `Dockerfile` step for step and walk through the result.
+Let’s now review the full `Dockerfile` step by step and walk through the result.
 The first stage will be based off our `build tools` container, in this case that is maven.
 This container could be a container within your organization that houses all the tools your